PrincetonUniversity/PsyNeuLink/docs/source/BasicsAndSampler.rst

 <EVC EXAMPLE HERE>
 Demonstrates:
+• Explain use and sizing of default_variable, and relate to:
 • Use of inputstates and outputstates (INputStates and OUtputStates allow Mechanisms to differentially manage projections from different sources/destinations
-•  assignment of a custom function to a Mechanism
+• Assignment of a custom function to a Mechanism
+•

 .. _BasicsAndSampler_Control: